 By the way, the car was not air conditioned.
 I found that the first thing to go bad, in that heat, tended to be my brain.
 Seriously.
 I would find myself making odd mistakes.
 None fatal, so far.
 Most of these mistakes involved foolish decisions, like not going in to someplace cool where I could lie on the floor and moan.

 With all that heat, I had to wonder how my bagfuls of food would be faring.
 I did a bit of research.
+The CDC was clear: “Throw out perishable food that has been sitting at room temperature for more than two hours; one hour if it’s 90°F or warmer.”
 EatOutWell.com said that a single bacterium might multiply into 17 million bacteria in just 24 hours.
 So that confirmed it: I really did need to scrape off the gunk that had accumulated inside my old Honda Civic during its twenty-year life.
 This was definitely going to happen before I put the car up for sale.

-The article also advised me to be sure to buy foods that did not require refrigeration.
+EatOutWell said that, if I was storing food in the car, I might want to make sure it was not the kind of food that would require refrigeration.
 With this in mind, let me provide a list of foods that I kept for at least 24 hours in that hot car, and then ate, and did not get sick from:

 Cheddar and havarti cheese

 The yogurt was unopened, but nice and hot by the time I got to it.
 The others, I actually opened, used some of, closed, and then used the rest the next day.
 The cheddar reshaped itself into a ball of goo, and the havarti gave off a kind of oil slick, but it was all still good as much as a week later.
 The Velveeta slices were good for a week or more, but their wrappers weren’t tight, so they got dirty in the bottom of my food crate, and when I tried to wash them, soap got inside the wrapper, so I had to throw the rest away.